HOW DOES PSU’S SICK LEAVE POLICY APPLY TO THE CURRENT COVID-19 OUTBREAK?

 Sick Leave without Pay

 The University may grant sick leave without pay for up to a year when the employee has used all accrued sick leave with pay.

 - This process is coordinated with University FMLA/OFLA leaves where applicable.

-- The employee must submit a written request by completing the Request for Leave Form and shall be required to submit a physician's certificate.
+- The employee must submit a written request by completing the Personal/Discretionary Leave Request Form and shall be required to submit a physician's certificate.

 - Extensions beyond one year may be granted on a year-by-year basis.

 - The decision to grant sick leave without pay for an Unclassified employee is made by the President or his/her designee.
 For Classified employees, the decision is made by the University or the administrator.

 Classified employees, with the exception of those receiving Workers' Compensation or who are on parental leave, who have exhausted all paid leave accruals are eligible to receive donations under the Hardship Leave provision of the collective bargaining agreement.
 This provision allows employees within the bargaining unit at the university to donate accrued vacation leave for use by eligible recipients as sick leave.

 - To apply for this benefit, the employee must request the leave in writing to the Office of Human Resources.
 A written statement from the treating physician must be submitted with the request certifying that the illness or injury will continue for at least thirty days following the employee's exhaustion of accumulated leave.